Find a Bronx Criminal Defense Lawyer to Fight Your Case

 Also, that 10-year period doesn’t include any time you spent incarcerated, which means even a felony conviction that seems very old could potentially still count.

-For example, if you were sentenced on your prior felony in 2008 but spent 10 years in state prison for it and have only been out since 2018, a new felony committed in February 2026 would still be well within the 10-year period.
+For example, if you were sentenced on your prior felony in 2008 but spent 10 years in state prison for it and have only been out since 2018, a new felony committed in May 2026 would still be well within the 10-year period.

 In contrast, when you’re facing only misdemeanor charges, a prior criminal record does not mandate harsher punishments under the law.